mhs/sms-spec/README.markdown

 # Text Spec

-An RSpec DSL and Cucumber steps to test
+An RSpec DSL and Cucumber steps to test SMS interactions with your Ruby on Rails application.

 ##Setup
 ###Gem Setup